PsiQ/qref/docs/design.md

-- The JSON schema would no longer be recursive, and thus would contain more definitions, which simply means it would be more complex and harder do read.
+- The JSON schema would no longer be recursive, and thus would contain more definitions, which simply means it would be more complex and harder to read.
 - The hierarchy of our Pydantic models would get slightly more complex.